oracle/graaljs/docs/GRAAL.JS-API.md

 #### `Interop.export(key, value)`

-Exports the JavaScript `value` under the name `key` to the polyglot scope.
+Exports the JavaScript `value` under the name `key` (a string) to the polyglot scope.

     function helloWorld() { print("Hello, JavaScript world"); };
     Interop.export("helloJSWorld", helloWorld);

-If the polyglot scope already had a value identified by `key`, it is overwritten by the new value.
+If the polyglot scope already had a value identified by `key`, it is overwritten with the new value.
-Graal.js exports the value as *bound function*, ensuring it can be called from all polyglot languages alike without the necessity of providing a *this* value.
-Use `Interop.exportUnbound()` to export an unbound function.
+Throws a `TypeError` if `key` is not a string or missing.
+The `value` may be any valid Interop value.

 #### `Interop.import(key)`

-Imports the value identified by `key` from the polyglot scope and returns it as an object.
+Imports the value identified by `key` (a string) from the polyglot scope and returns it.

     var rubyHelloWorld = Interop.import("helloRubyWorld");
     rubyHelloWorld();

 If no language has exported a value identified by `key`, `null` is returned.

-#### `Interop.exportUnbound(key, value)`

-Exports the JavaScript `value` under the name `key` to the polyglot scope.
-In contrast to `Interop.export`, the function is **not** bound.
-Using `Interop.export` is the preferred method of exporting a JavaScript function, but the unbound variant might be necessary under certain circumstances.
+Throws a `TypeError` if `key` is not a string or missing.

 #### `Interop.eval(mimeType, sourceCode)`